UniversalRobots/Universal_Robots_ROS_Driver/ur_rtde_driver/doc/real_time.md

 @realtime hard memlock 102400
 ```

-Note: You will have to log out and log back in (Not only close your terminal window) so these
+Note: You will have to log out and log back in (Not only close your terminal window) for these
-changes will take effect.
+changes to take effect.
+No need to do this now, as we will reboot later on, anyway.

-## Setup GRUB to always boot the realtime kernel
+## Setup GRUB to always boot the real-time kernel
 To make the new kernel the default kernel that the system will boot into every time, you'll have to
 change the grub config file inside `/etc/default/grub`.

+Note: This works for ubuntu, but might not be working for other linux systems.
+It might be necessary
+to use another menuentry name there.

 But first, let's find out the name of the entry that we will want to make the default.
 You can list
 all available kernels using